DuendeInexistente/Cirque/ShortStories/thief.md

  "See?
 That's part of your myth."
 Said Lucero gleefully.
 "You're always on the move.
 If you ever attack it's part of your movement, and that's my favorite part.
 Seeing you run from chase is a treat."
 He gave back the boot and started peeling another fruit.
 "Do you really want to be forgotten?"

  "I don't care."
-They lied. *Of course* they didn't, no one did, but it was a petty thing to say, from a petty thief.
+They lied. *Of course* they didn't want to be, no one did, but it was a petty thing to say, from a petty thief.

  "I won't forget you."
 Lucero smiled widely.
-"For what it's worth, but it's everyone else I worry about, it'd be a sad world without mysticism..."
+"For what it's worth, but it's everyone else I worry about, it'd be a sad world without the mystic…"

 The pegasus yelped suddenly when she woke up, and fell asleep again almost immediately.

- "So?"
-Asked the thief.

  "Make sure she has proper rest for two days.
-I applied anticoagulant on the clot until it dissolved."
+I applied anticoagulant on the clot."
 Twilight walked to the thief's bag and started rummaging in it.
-The thief attempted to stop her, but the pony was just *too* strong and it didn't even budge.
+The thief attempted to stop her, but Twilight was just *too* strong and didn't even budge.
 "I don't care for what you do, but this?"
 She took a book and opened its last page, showing a small starbust drawing on it.
 "I'll give you some personal advise.
 If you see it, you don't touch it.
 It's *mine*, no mater in whose possession it is."

 The thief nodded quickly.
 Best not upsetting what seemed like the most sane of all these gods.